Exciting Community Engagement Strategies for Plan-Making

 Otherwise the experience will be valuable in either getting everyone on the same page or accentuating exactly what the differences of opinion are.
 Many folks and some ethnic groups really are quite bad at reading maps and understanding spatial relationships, so allow them another opportunity to master that information.

 The field trip also is useful as a way of "ground truthing" a nearly complete plan.
 It's a way of checking whether people really believe what they have been saying.
-If dissent arises on an adventure trip, you need to return to broad community engagement.
+If dissent arises on such an adventure trip, you need to return to broad community engagement.

-The other field trip that I really advocate is a trip to a nearby but unfamiliar location where a technique under consideration can be demonstrated.
-Sometimes this may not be a short trip.
-If you are in a smaller city and can take a two-hour bus drive to a larger metro area to see three different examples of a streetscape you are contemplating in your smaller city, the trip will really solidify opinion and illustrate new concepts.
+If you are in a smaller city and can take a two-hour bus drive to a larger metro area to see three different examples of streetscapes when you are contemplating a streetscape project in your smaller city, the trip will really solidify opinion and illustrate new concepts.

-Sometimes a trip from one city to another is warranted.
-If you can find the budget and there's a compelling reason to visit another city, the trip will be well worth it.
 Another use of the out-of-town trip for those who have access to various examples right at home is that it can help break a deadlock.
-When you visit another city, any emotional baggage that may be attached to the various options back at home will tend to dissipate.
+When you visit another city, shared experience tends to build bonds among people.

 Focus groups are used extensively in marketing, but they can be very useful in planning.
 Of all the techniques, the focus group really does need professional administration if you can afford it.
 If not, have an educated leader in your own group read up on the technique and lead the group.